Cutler-Orosi Joint Unified School District

 The Cutler-Orosi Joint Unified School District is a school district in California.

 The towns of Cutler (pop.
 6,999; elev.
 358') and Orosi (pop.
 11,181; elev.
 373), separated by about 1 mile, are located in Tulare County, California.
 The Cutler-Orosi Unified School District has an average daily attendance of 3,784; Mount Whitney (elev.
 14,505 ft, 4,421 m), the highest point in the Continental United States, falls within the school district's borders.

+Within Tular County, the district includes Cutler, Orosi, East Orosi, Hartland, and Yettem.
+A portion of the district extends into Fresno County, where it includes Yokuts Valley.

 Schools

 The Cutler-Orosi Unified School District has a variety of schools: